How To Start A Motorcycle In Below Freezing Temperatures

 It is not recommended to ride a motorcycle when the temperature is below freezing (see my article here for more details).
 Ice will form at these temperatures and motorcycles are more susceptible to ice since they are smaller vehicles.
 If you absolutely must ride in freezing temperatures, make sure you have the proper gear.

 Motorcycles were made to ride on a road that is not impaired with snow or ice.
-Dirt Bikes are able to handle such conditions, but motorcycles and dirt bikes are not the same thing.
-Motorcycles have two wheels which gives you less traction in the case you drive on ice or snow; motorcycles will provide less protection if you slip on said elements.
+Dirt Bikes are able to handle such conditions, but the capabilities of motorcycles and dirt bikes are different.
+Compared to cars, motorcycles have two wheels which gives you less traction in the case you drive on ice or snow; motorcycles will provide less protection if you slip on said elements.

 Some people are simply left with no choice but to ride a motorcycle in the winter.
 If you are caught in this scenario, there are several safety precautions you should abide by.
 Always drive slow and avoid busy roads.
 If you must drive on the highway, stay in either the far right or far left lane so you only have to worry about one lane of cars next to you.